AI assistant — not human

 Microsoft's 4-page checklist covers licensing and prerequisites.
 EPC Group's 47-Point Assessment covers the security gaps that actually cause data exposure.

-Quick Answer: Microsoft's official Copilot readiness checklist covers licensing prerequisites, technical requirements, and high-level governance recommendations.
-It does not address the five security gaps that cause real-world data exposure incidents: broken SharePoint permission inheritance, Teams meeting recording policies, sensitivity label enforcement (not just configuration), guest and former employee access, and DLP policies for Copilot-generated content.
-EPC Group's 47-Point Assessment covers all five — plus 42 other security checkpoints Microsoft's checklist never mentions.
+Microsoft's official Copilot readiness checklist covers licensing, prerequisites, and basic settings.
+EPC Group's 47-Point Assessment covers the five security gaps that actually cause data exposure: broken SharePoint permission inheritance, Teams meeting recording policies, sensitivity label enforcement (not just configuration), guest and former employee access, and DLP for Copilot-generated content.

 EPC Group has audited 700+ Microsoft 365 tenants.
 We developed the 47-Point Security Assessment specifically because we saw organizations deploying Copilot after completing Microsoft's checklist — and experiencing data exposure incidents within 30-60 days.
 Here are the five gaps we see in every engagement.